 Stuck choosing between a Casper and Purple mattress?
 We can help you decide by ratings, features, pricing, and more.

-Our expert team has conducted reviews on select mattress brands and made it easy for you to compare mattress ratings, price, features, and highlights to help you choose the best mattress for your needs and budget.
+Our expert team has conducted reviews on select mattress brands and made it easy for you to compare mattress ratings, price, features, and highlights to help you choose the best new mattress for your needs and budget.

 Here we take a look at two industry-leading mattresses: Casper and Purple.
-See how the Casper and Purple mattresses compare and then take a look at frequently asked questions about these mattresses below.
+See how the Casper and original Purple mattresses compare and then take a look at frequently asked questions about these mattresses below.

 Universal firmness mattress for the average sleeper

 Proven pressure relief for people with back pain; good for back and side sleepers